 Along with built-in decision support, IMS also includes features like mobile and remote capabilities and modules devoted to office management.
-Combining these tools makes an EHR system like IMS go beyond records management and begins to lessen the burden on you and your staff.
+Combining these tools, along with the capabilities to adapt to your practice's specialty, makes an EHR system like IMS go beyond records management and begins to lessen the burden on you and your staff.

 Share this post: on Twitter on Facebook on Google+